 4. Determine the incentives themselves.

 What are the reps working towards?
 Is it cash?
+A gift card?
 A vacation?
-A trophy?
-A gift card?
 You need to establish what they should be looking forward to.
 That’ll be crucial in helping motivate your team.
-If they only have some vague idea of what the incentive is, they might not apply themselves as much as you need them to.
+If they only have some vague idea of the incentive, they might not apply themselves as much as you need them to.

 In our 50 leads for $1,000 example, your reps would need to know exactly how much money they were working for.
 Only telling them they’ll receive a bonus for their efforts likely won’t produce the results you need.